magma/magma/docs/docusaurus/versioned_docs/version-1.8.0/tutorials/03_deploying_magma_access_gateway.md

 ### Attach a secondary network interface to the instance

-Note the `SubnetId` and create a network interface on this subnet:
+Using `SubnetId` of the **S1** subnet that was created during step 1, create a new network interface:

 ```console
 aws ec2 create-network-interface --subnet-id <your subnet ID> --group <your security group>